Mobile Configuration

 Test your knowledge

 Q1.
-What does Mobile Configuration control?
+What does Mobile Configuration in Salesforce broadly govern?

 Discussion